Hampi: Mahanavami platform, public square complex

 The Mahanavami platform, also called the "Great Platform", "Audience Hall", "Dasara" or "Mahanavami Dibba" monument, is within a 7.5 ha enclosure at one of the highest points inside the royal centre (urban core).
 It has ceremonial structures.
 It is mentioned in the memoirs of foreigners who visited Vijayanagara, some calling it the "House of Victory".
 The largest monument in this complex has three ascending square stages leading to a large, square platform that likely had a wooden mandapa above it.
 This was burnt down during the destruction of Hampi.

 The two lower levels of the platform is made of granite.
 It has reliefs—possibly a catalogue of 14th-century royal activities—and lines of marching animals including elephants, horses and camels.
 Reliefs on the south side show musicians and dancers, including female stick-dancers.
 The third level reliefs show a battle procession, couples and scenes of common citizens celebrating Holi (Vasantotsava) by throwing water at each other.
 Near the great platform is an audience hall, which also probably had a wooden pavilion, evidenced by 100 stone stubs; this too was burnt down.

 South of the platform is an aqueduct leading water to large, symmetrical, stepped tank made of granite that was excavated by archaeologists in the 1980s.
-The complex has another large water pool—possibly for water sports—a garden and various mandapa. there is a ruined temple-like monument near the step tank.
+The complex has another large water pool, possibly for water sports and a garden and various mandapa. there is a ruined temple-like monument near the step tank.